Music

 This course is the aural accompaniment to MUSI 104.
 Prior rudimentary experience with reading music (the staff, pitch, clefs, intervals, and rhythmic value subdivisions) is strongly recommended.
 Credit will be granted for only one of MUSI 105 and MUSI 101.
 To be taken concurrently with MUSI 104.
 1.5 credits

-The material studied in Jazz Theory is designed to be applied to the performance and writing of jazz.
-Topics include chord-scale relationships; chord construction; three-, four-, and five-part harmony; substitution and function; construction and analysis of harmonic progressions.
-Credit will be granted for only one of MUSI 108 and MUSI 103.
+The material studied is designed to be applied to the performance and writing of jazz and contemporary music.
+Topics include chord-scale relationships, chord construction, three, four and five-part harmony, substitutional and function, construction and analysis of harmonic progressions.
+Credit will be granted for only one of MUSI 108 or MUSI 103.
 To be taken concurrently with MUSI 109.
 Prerequisite: MUSI 104 and 105 with a minimum grade of 60 in each.
 1.5 credits.

 This course is the aural accompaniment to MUSI 108.
 Credit will be granted for only one of MUSI 109 and MUSI 103.
 To be taken concurrently with MUSI 108.
 1.5 credits.